-Charlie Burnette is experienced in all aspects of Workers’ Compensation law and can assist you with your Workers’ Compensation Claim.
+Charlie Burnette is a Workers’ Compensation attorney who’s experienced in all aspects of Workers’ Comp law and can assist you with your claim.
 The following questions and answers will help you better understand the claims process for Workers’ Compensation cases.

 What benefits should I receive if I am hurt on the job?

 Workers’ Compensation laws are for the protection of you, the worker, should you be injured on the job.
 There are a number of benefits available to you in the event of injury.
 Your employer should provide you with reasonable medical care for your injury.
 If you are unable to work for an extended period of time due to your injury, you may be entitled to weekly workers’ compensation benefits to assist you while you are unable to work.
 Other benefits due to you may include mileage to and from the doctor, reimbursement to you for prescription expenses, and compensation for any permanent disability or disfigurement you may have suffered.
 Your injury is personal to you.
 Every case is different.
 In order to evaluate your injury and your rights, you may wish to contact a Workers’ Comp attorney like Charlie Burnette to advise you of benefits to which you may be entitled.

 What compensation should I receive for a specific injury?